yceruto/symfony-ddd-skeleton/README.md

     │   │   └── site/
     │   └── logs/

-This way the `VirtualKernel` will execute induvidual apps with dedicated config files (`var/cache/<name>/<env>/*`):
+This way the `VirtualKernel` will execute individual apps with dedicated config files (`var/cache/<name>/<env>/*`):

  * `<name><Env>DebugProjectContainer*`
  * `<name><Env>DebugProjectContainerUrlGenerator*`
  * `<name><Env>DebugProjectContainerUrlMatcher*`

-This is the performance key as each app (by definition) has its own DI container file, routes and configuration.
+This is the performance key as each app (by definition) has its own DI container file, routes and configuration, while sharing common things like.

 ### Keeping one entry point for all applications